 Jorge began researching solar companies like SunPower.
 After following them on Facebook, he was notified that they would be hosting a live Q&A about the Inflation Reduction Act.
 He decided to attend and learned quite a bit about the incentives being provided to homeowners.
-One fact that stood out to him was that SunPower uses the savings from the 30% solar investment tax credit to help reduce monthly lease payments.
+One fact that stood out to him was that SunPower uses the savings from the 30% solar Investment Tax Credit to help reduce monthly lease payments.
 When the couple realized the benefits of the IRA extended beyond just customers who purchased their systems, leasing their solar system seemed like a no-brainer.

-With a 7-kilowatt (kW) system on their 2,500 square-foot home, Jorge and Claudia can expect to save on average around $104 per month on their electric bill, depending on the season.
+With a 7-kilowatt (kW) system on their 2,500 square-foot home, Jorge and Claudia can expect to save an average of around $104 per month on their electric bill, depending on the season.
 These savings would be more than enough to cover the $91 per month lease payment, enabling them to immediately benefit from solar with no upfront cost.

 Apart from savings, there are other benefits to leasing a solar system.
 For one thing, SunPower maintains the solar system during the term of the lease, meaning Jorge and Claudia wouldn’t have to worry about any repairs or updates should the need ever arise.
 Secondly, SunPower offers a performance guarantee.
-If the couple’s solar system doesn’t perform as agreed upon in their Lease Agreement, they can be eligible for reimbursement of any lost production.
+If the couple’s solar system doesn’t perform as agreed upon in their lease agreement, they can be eligible for reimbursement of any lost production.

 So, how much can Jorge and Claudia actually save?

-Estimated average monthly savings from solar after lease payment: $13
+Average monthly savings from solar after lease payment: $13